aarpon/hrm_installer/README.md

 $ su -c "bash setup.sh"
 ```

-Then follow the on-screen instuctions and fill in your desired settings.
+Then follow the on-screen instructions and fill in your desired settings.
 When
 the installation has completed successfully, please reboot the computer.
 After
-that you may use HRM via your web browser on localhost under your chosen path,
+that you may use HRM via your web browser on localhost at your chosen path,e.g.
-e.g. http://localhost/hrm/ .
+http://localhost/hrm/ .
 The default HRM admin account name and password are
 admin / pwd4hrm .